AdaCore/gnatstudio/docs/tutorial/projects.rst

 ==================

-In the project view, on the project *sdc*, use the contextual menu `Project->Properties`.
+In the project view, on the project *sdc*, use the contextual menu `Project->Properties...`.
 All the properties set in the project wizard can be found here as well.
 You can switch between pages by clicking on the tabs located along the left side of the window.

 Once you're done exploring the property pages, click on the `Cancel`